OpenSourceKyle/OpenSourceKyle.github.io/coaching.md

 author_profile: true
 ---

-## Let's Achieve Together
+## Let’s Achieve Together

-I use to think that I could achieve anything from my own sheer effort and willpower.
-Although we can (and I did) indeed achieve a lot when well-disciplined and motivated, realistically that is damn-near impossible to be successful in life alone.

-**Really.** Ask yourself: *how many things have you truly achieved completely by yourself?*
+I used to believe that sheer effort and willpower were enough to achieve anything.
+While discipline and motivation can indeed take us far, the reality is that success is rarely a solo journey.

+**Think about it**: *How many of your accomplishments can you truly claim as entirely your own?*

-I will be the first to admit, after much introspection, that I cannot in good faith claim all my successes as entirely my own.
-There have been many people, friends, family, mentors, and more that played a part in where I am today.
+I'll be the first to admit, after much introspection, that my successes are not solely mine.
+Friends, family, mentors, and others have all played pivotal roles in getting me where I am today.

-I am looking for more people with exciting stories and dreams who want to achieve more.
-At this stage of my life, I feel it is my purpose to help grow others.
+Now, <ins>I'm looking for others with exciting stories and big dreams who are eager to achieve more</ins>.
+At this stage of my life, I feel **it's my purpose to help others grow and reach their potential**.

----

 {% capture source %}{% include_relative about.md %}{% endcapture %}
 {{ source | split: "---" | last }}